snightshade/snightshade/README.md

 - Oculus Rift S

 Software-wise, I like using:
-- Operating system: Windows 10 Pro (x86_64)
+- Operating system: Arch Linux (x86_64)
-- Code: a heavily customised version of Visual Studio Code (Insiders)
+- Code: a heavily customised version of Visual Studio Code
 - Alternative editor: code-server on my VPS
-- IDE: Microsoft Visual Studio 2022
+- IDE: Microsoft Visual Studio 2022 (for when I'm on Windows)
-- DAW: Ableton Live 11 Suite/FL Studio 20
+- DAW: FL Studio 20 / Ableton Live 11 Suite
 <!--
 **ry00001/ry00001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.